-- In accordance with Council's Open Space Access plan 2008, all walkways and tracks in the gardens are closed to mountain biking/cycling except the following areas: - The formed roadway in Truby King Park - The designated cycle lane from Upland Road through the MetService land to Salamanca Road - The sealed road between Glenmore Street, the Lady Norwood Rose Garden and Kinross Street.
+- In accordance with the Council's Open Space Access Plan 2008, all walkways and tracks in the Gardens are closed to mountain biking/cycling except the following areas: - the formed roadway in Truby King Park - the designated cycle lane from Upland Road through the MetService land to Salamanca - the sealed road between Glenmore Street, the Lady Norwood Rose Garden and Kinross Street.

-The gardens are places where bikes are not suitable because of the intensity and range of public use and the potential conflict between bikers and walkers.
-In addition, many of the steep bush and tramping tracks at Otari-Wilton's Bbush and through the forest remnants at the Wellington Botanic Garden are unsuitable for bikes.
+The Gardens are places where bikes are not suitable because of the intensity and range of public use, and the potential conflict between bikers and walkers.
+In addition, many of the steep bush and tramping tracks at Otari-Wilton's Bush and through the forest remnants at the Wellington Botanic Garden are unsuitable for bikes.

-3.3.7 Policies - Managing events and organised activities
+3.3.2.6 Policies: managing events and organised activities

-• A diverse range of both indoor and outdoor event venues and sites throughout the Gardens will be provided.

-- The venues and sites suitable for events and organised activities are identified in the individual Garden sector plans. - Events and organised activities shall be encouraged to occur in specific sites of the Gardens, providing the event and activity is compatible with the garden setting. - Preference will be given to horticultural, cultural and educational activities and those that complement and promote the Gardens. - The impact of large crowds on event venues and sites and the adequacy of facilities at events shall be monitored, and measures to protect vulnerable areas or redirect heavy use introduced where necessary. - Further promote Garden event venues and sites and the booking process.
+- a) A diverse range of indoor and outdoor event venues and sites throughout the Gardens will be provided. - b) The venues and sites suitable for events and organised activities are identified in the individual Garden sector plans. - c) Events and organised activities will be encouraged to occur in specific sites in the Gardens, providing the event and activity is compatible with the setting. - d) Preference will be given to horticultural, cultural and educational activities and those that complement and promote the Gardens. - e) The impact of large crowds on event venues and sites and the adequacy of facilities at events will be monitored, and measures to protect vulnerable areas or redirect heavy use introduced where necessary. - f) Further promote Garden event venues and sites and the booking process.

 In the context of this plan, natural heritage focuses on significant components of indigenous and native ecosystems.
-Cultural heritage includes the built, planted and introduced features which are of historical, social, aesthetic or scientific significance within the Gardens.
+Cultural heritage includes the built, planted and introduced features that are of historical, social, aesthetic or scientific significance within the Gardens.
 It should be noted that these are places that, by their very nature, change over time as plants grow and conditions such as micro-climates change.
 Conservation, as distinct from preservation, allows for them to evolve within the framework and spirit of the past.